OverPower: History

 Overpower was produced by Fleer from the game's beginnings in the middle of 1995 until October 1997, when Fleer decided to end production in favor of its other products.
 In early 1998, Marvel Interactive became the sole producer and distributor of Overpower, taking it over from Fleer.

-Marvel Interactive only produced two sets, Image and X-Men, both of which were fraught with delays and printing difficulties.
-After X-Men was released in 1999, Overpower enjoyed no more official support.
+Lazarus Rising Games has announced that in addition to their 2024 relaunch, they have a third major IP they will be announcing soon.

 Eventually, Marvel decided to sell the exclusive rights to produce a collectible card game based on Marvel characters to Wizards of the Coast.
 Though fans kept playing the game, its popularity started to die off around 2001, when it had become increasingly clear through Marvel Interactive and Wizards of the Coast press releases that Overpower would no longer be supported.

-Several years later, Wizards of the Coast released the X-Men TCG.
-The game did not sell well, and ultimately the license ended up in the hands of Upperdeck.
-On January 27, 2009 Upper Deck Entertainment officially announced that they would no longer support VS System in Organized Play or additional product.
-VS 2PCG was launched in 2015 starting with The Marvel Battles.
+However, Lazarus Rising Games has announced its full relaunch complete with prize support kits available for brick and mortar stores upon launch for their new 2024 Kickstarter.
+They've also announced a player network website that will have deck building functionality, a Judge and store locator, and a player ambassador program with a store where ambassadors can redeem "Power Points" for game products ranging from binders to playmats.
+OverPower will also once again have a national ratings system and will hold both reginal and national events, according to CEO Joseph Gagnepain during their weekly Q&As on their discord channel.